TomSssM/MyCodewars/3) Task Challanges.md

   because the duplicate number is 2, not 3 )
 3. The algorithm should have the following complexity ( `n` is the amount of integers in an array ):
     - **Time:** O(n)
-    - **Space:** O(1) ( meaning can't use `Hash Map` or `Set` )
+    - **Space:** O(1)
 4. Also, the constraint of the task is that the source array cannot be modified ( e.g. sorted )

 **Solution:**

-Because of the constraints of the task we cannot use a hash map ( or a set ) to find a duplicate number like we normally would because the algorithm is supposed to have time complexity of O(1).
-Neither can we sort the array and check that two adjacent numbers not be the same because the task requires that the array should not be modified.
+Because of the constraints of the task we cannot use a hash map ( or a set ) to find a duplicate number like we normally would because the algorithm is supposed to have space complexity of O(1).
+Neither can we sort the array and check that two adjacent numbers not be the same because the task requires that the array should not be modified ( and the time complexity should be O(n) ).

-In order to find the duplicate number we are going to use Floyd's cycle detection algorithm ( with 2 pointers where one traversed a linked list at twice the speed of the other, also called tortoise and hare ).
+In order to find the duplicate number we are going to use Floyd's cycle detection algorithm ( with 2 pointers where one traverses a linked list at twice the speed of the other, also called tortoise and hare ).

 Now Floyd's algorithm works with linked lists where each node in a linked list has a reference to its neighbor.
 But how do we apply it here?
 If we think of values within an array as nodes in a linked list, then we can use the value of each